Updated July 18th 2023

-Chianti is known for being an excellent food wine.
+Chianti is known for being an excellent wine together with food.
 This popular Italian wine is balanced with high acidity and high tannins.
 Together with its savory and smokey profile, Chianti is an excellent wine pairing for tomato-based sauces, meaty pastas, pepperoni pizza, steak and many different types of cheeses.
-Find out everything you need to know about Chianti food pairing in this guide.
+Let's find out everything you need to know about Chianti food pairing!

 Chianti is arguably one of the most popular and famous red wines from Italy.
 Chianti is not a grape variety, but a red blend from Tuscany in Italy.
 The Chianti blend consists mostly of Sangiovese grapes.
 Chianti must contain at least 70% Sangiovese, whereas Chianti Classico must have at least 80%.
 The remaining part of the blend consists of other red grape varieties, such as Canaiolo, Colorino, Cabernet Sauvignon and Merlot.
 White grapes are not allowed in the Chianti Classico blend, but up to 6% can be used in the Chianti blend.
 Usually the white grapes Malvasia and Trebbiano are used in Chianti.